-The oldest rocks exposed in the Davis Mesa quadrangle are of early Pennsylvanian age and are exposed in the central part of Paradox Valley.
-Rocks of late Pennsylvanian and Permian age crop out on the floor and along the sides of the valley.
-Triassic rocks are exposed on the floor and the sides of Paradox Valley and in the canyon of the Dolores River.
-Jurassic rocks crop out along the sides of Paradox Valley and in the canyon walls and on the benches and slopes below the mesas.
-Cretaceous rocks cap the higher mesas.
-Recent deposits of wind-blown material and sheet wash are widely distributed on top of the mesas, along the benches, and on the valley floors.
+The oldest rocks exposed in the Horse Range Mesa quadrangle are the Upper Triassic rocks that crop out in Summit Canyon.
+Jurassic rocks crop out in the canyon walls and on the benches and slopes below the mesas; the exposed area of Jurassic rocks is more than three-quarters of the total area of the quadrangle.
+Cretaceous rocks cap the mesas.
+Recent deposits of wind-blown material and sheet wash are widely distributed on top of the mesas and along the benches, and considerable alluvium has been deposited along the Dolores River.

-The stratigraphic sequence is similar to that studied by Baker (1933) and Dane (1935) in nearby areas in Utah; most of the formations can be traced continuously from the Davis Mesa quadrangle into Utah.
+The stratigraphic sequence is similar to that studied by Baker (1933) and Dane (1935) in nearby areas in Utah; most of the formations can be traced continuously from the Horse Range Mesa quadrangle into Utah.